-The following lessons learned provide useful pointers for you to bear in mind as you prepare for your project proposal.
+The following advice to applicants for UNDEF grants is based on selection of proposals in previous UNDEF Rounds.
+It provides useful pointers for you to bear in mind as you prepare your proposal.

 The higher the quality the presentation, the higher your proposal will score.
-You can get a good idea of what is required by viewing a proposal form, and by project proposal guidelines.
+You can get a good idea of what is required by viewing the project proposal guidelines.
 Complete all relevant information, but do not exceed the character limits in the proposal form.
 Ensure that the information is accurate.
 Write in plain English or French, avoiding jargon where possible.
 Use correct acronyms and website addresses.
 Write succinct sentences and avoid repetition.

 Scoring and criteria

 In UNDEF’s initial assessment of proposals, each project proposal is scored against 10 criteria.
 Since less than two per cent of proposals make it to the short-list, you need to score well on all the criteria to advance to the next stage.
 Make sure you demonstrate that your proposal satisfies each one:

 - The project promotes the objectives of UNDEF

 - The project draws on the United Nations’ comparative advantage

 - The project will have a significant impact

 - The project will encourage inclusion of marginalized and vulnerable groups

 - The project has strong prospects for successful implementation